Peacock Bass the Species

 Description – The body shape is similar to that of a largemouth bass.
 Body color, as you can see by the pictures they are a beautiful fish marked with iridescent hues of yellow, orange, green, and blue with three black vertical bars and a black spot with a silver halo on the caudal fin but have highly variable color patterns.

-Season – Florida Peacock Bass fishing is a year around fishery so you can plan a trip for anytime of the year.
+Season – Florida Peacock Bass fishing is a year-round fishery so you can plan a trip for any time of the year.
 If you asked what is the best time to come, the answer would be between February to the end of June.
-During this time of the year you will have the best chance at a larger butterfly peacock bass.
+During this time of the year, you will have the best chance at a larger butterfly peacock bass.
 Also between late September and December or until the first cold front approaches.
-This a great time for schooling fish, rest assure we guarantee you fish no matter when you come down!
+This a great time for schooling fish, rest assured we guarantee you fish no matter when you come down!

 Florida Largemouth Bass also can be caught in the same locations!

 Description – The largemouth species is the largest member of the sunfish family.
 It generally has light greenish to brownish sides with a dark lateral line which tends to break into blotches towards the tail.
 Often confused with smallmouth and spotted bass, it is easily distinguishable because the upper jaw extends beyond the rear edge of the eye.
 Also, its first and second dorsal fins are almost separated by an obvious deep dip, and there are no scales on the soft-rayed second dorsal fin or on the anal fin.

 Season – Largemouth Bass species also is a year-round fishery, your best odds of catching a trophy bass are between November through April during the spawning season.
 We have caught up to eight-pound bass while fishing for Peacock.

 To learn more about our services and Peacock bass fishing follow these helpful links to fishing rates, peacock bass fishing accommodations, visit our fishing reports and of course read up on our excellent fishing guides.